DamianoMiloncini/PriceFlow/README.md

 ## Map
 - **Status:** Complete!
 (Hardcoded for now until web scraping is complete)
-- Map API is functioning perfectly!
+- Map API appears to be functioning perfectly!
-- I had to use a second API in order to properly map every store to its exact location (comverting address string to coordinates) which works perfectly aswell.
+- I had to use a second API in order to properly map every store to its exact location (converting address string to coordinates) which works well aswell.